microsoft/TypeScript-Node-Starter/README.md

 ### Using the debugger in VS Code
 Debugging is one of the places where VS Code really shines over other editors.
-Node.js debugging in VS Code is easy to setup and even easier to use.
+Node.js debugging in VS Code is easy to set up and even easier to use.
 This project comes pre-configured with everything you need to get started.

 When you hit `F5` in VS Code, it looks for a top level `.vscode` folder with a `launch.json` file.